While the Oracle cost-based SQL optimizer (CBO) does a wonderful job in determining the best execution plan for

 The Oracle professional can "hint" the optimizer about the amount of indexes that exist in the Oracle data cache with the optimizer_index_caching parameter.
 As we may know, index blocks that are in the data cache (db_cache_size) can be accessed without doing a physical I/O, and are far faster.
 If we can tell Oracle how much of our index blocks are expected to be in the data cache, then the CBO can make a better decision about whether to perform an index scan of a full-table scan for a query.
 Let's take a closer look at this important parameter.

 The optimizer_index_caching parameter is a percentage parameter with valid values between zero and 100.
-This parameter lets you adjust the behavior of
+This parameter lets you adjust the behavior of the cost-based optimizer to select the best way to access the desire SQL query results:

 - Nested loop joins